 Hello, Central College alumni, parents and friends!
-The Central College Dutch Letter, released the first Friday of every month, is intended to keep you in touch with what’s happening on campus and in our communities.
+The Central College Dutch Letter, released once a month, it is intended to keep you in touch with what’s happening on campus and in our communities.
 Please pass this along to your Central friends.

 Link to The Dutch Letter at http://www.central.edu/alumni/newsletter/index.html.

-REFER A STUDENT TO THE ADMISSION OFFICE— If you know a student who would be a perfect fit for Central, be sure to complete this online form.
-Tell us about it.DO YOU KNOW WHO THIS IS? — We continue to look for names, years and pertinent details about these photos in order to better archive events.
-If you know ANY details about the photographs below, please email email@example.com.
+EVERY PICTURE TELLS A STORY — We continue to look for names, years and pertinent details about these photos in order to better archive events.
+If you know ANY details about the photographs, please email firstname.lastname@example.org.

 TELL YOUR CENTRAL STORY - We want your help telling the Central College story.
 Do you have a great story about Central?
 Tell us about it!

 CENTRAL BLEND — With every purchase of this delicious blend from Smokey Row in Pella and Des Moines, Smokey Row will donate $1 to our Journey Scholarship Fund.
 What a delicious way for you to support Central College!

 UPDATE YOUR INFO — Help keep our information current.
 Update your phone number, email, address, employment, family information and more at email@example.com or online at https://www.central.edu/alumni/community/.